BSantos22/JS2JAVA/README.txt

 **CONS:
-The main con of the project is that it isn't able to parse some Javascript specific funcionalities like named indexes on arrays and variables with different types along their lifetimes.
+The main con of the project is that it isn't able to parse some Javascript specific functionalities like named indexes on arrays and variables with different types along their lifetimes.